SRG89/KodeKloud-Challenges/Linux-Challenges/linux-challenge-01/README.md

 ### Group creation and addition of existing user

 <details>
-<summary>Create a group called "dba_users" and add the user called 'bob' to this group</summary>
+<summary>Create a group called 'dba_users' and add the user called 'bob' to this group</summary>

 ```bash
 groupadd dba_users